 advice from a speech and language therapist, or support from an

 Take account of the views of others with an interest in the

 person's welfare.
 The Act lists those who should be consulted

 whenever practicable and reasonable.
 It includes the person's

-primary carer, nearest relative, named person, attorney or guardian
+primary carer, nearest relative, named person, attorney, or guardian, if there is one.

 skills and develop new skills